 |Instructor||Dr. Judith Kizzie|

 Overall Course Objectives| Major Course Topics | Course Format | Orientation | Course Requirements | Materials | Exams

 Once you have completed this course you will be able to:

 - Describe the functions and duties of a personnel department in relation to the rest of the organization.

-- Describe a typical personnel recruiting and selection process including the broad impact of the Internet on this process.
+- Describe a typical personnel recruiting and selection process.

 - Analyze and design a resume.